clara-lancelle/My-recipes-booklet/README.md

 * On the Github page, you have to copy the link of the repository.

-* Open the command terminal on the folder you want the repository to be add.
+* open the command terminal on the folder you want the repository to be add.

-* Write : git clone *link*
+* write : git clone *link*

 ##### it's done !

 ### Without Git Bash :

-* Click on the green code button on the repository page
+* click on the green code button on the repository page

-* Select : Download ZIP
+* select : Download ZIP

 * When the folder is download click right : Extract All

 ##### it's done !

-## How to deploy :

-* You'll have to set your own path in the file 'configuration.php'

-* and update the data_base.php file to put your own phpMyAdmin database.